Large Paris march to support gay marriage plan

 OPPOSITION ENCOURAGED SUPPORTERS

-Latest polls show that about 60 percent of the French support the legalisation of marriage for homosexuals, but only 46 percent think they should be able to adopt children.
+Latest polls show that about 60 percent of the French support the legalization of marriage for homosexuals, but only 46 percent think they should be able to adopt children.

 Support for gay adoption has been slipping since opponents, led by France's main religions, launched a campaign attacking the reform with legal, anthropological and psychological arguments rather than citing their religious doctrines.